slittorin/home-assistant-configuration/README.md

       - balboa_spa_heater_consumption_daily
     - When testing, add `test_` before the entity id.
       - However remember that these sensors are not written to history, as we have excluded these sensors in the configuration file, so for instance history_stats will not work with `test_` entites.
+  - Utilize [Packages](https://www.home-assistant.io/docs/configuration/packages/) to bundle together services/entities in packages.
+  - Make sure that the new format to manage functions is utilized from [2021.10.x](https://community.home-assistant.io/t/updating-templates-with-the-new-default-values-in-2021-10-x/346198).
   - To allow Home Assistant to correctly identify and utilize sensors/data, always utilize:
     - When utilizing customized entities, utilize `device_class`.
 Valid types can be found under each platform [here](https://www.home-assistant.io/docs/configuration/customizing-devices/#device-class).
     - Utilize `state_class` where valid when defining sensor/template sensors.
 Valid types can be found [here](https://developers.home-assistant.io/docs/core/entity/sensor/#available-state-classes).